SenseiMarv/the-frontview/README.md

 ---
 ```

 Posts can be set to draft status by adding `draft: true` to the frontmatter.
-A draft post will not be visible on the site (but can be accessed by calling its URL directly).
+A draft post, or a post with a `pubDate` set to a future date, will not be visible on the site (but can be accessed by calling its URL directly).

 Local images should be stored in `./public/images`.
 They can be referenced directly in the frontmatter: